Top

 Kaplan Weiss LLP Sexual Harassment

-Representing the Rights of Workers in the Greater Los Angeles Area
+Representing Victims of Sexual Harassments in Los Angeles County

-Sexual harassment in the workplace is unfortunately an everyday occurrence in the United States.
-It can make the work environment a very uncomfortable place, and can have a serious impact on work performance.
-Despite laws in place to prevent harassment, every year tens of thousands of sexual harassment charges are filed with the Equal Employment Opportunity Commission (EEOC) and various state agencies, including the California Department of Fair Employment and Housing.
+Sexual harassment in the workplace is an everyday occurrence in the United States.
+It can make the work environment a very uncomfortable place and can have a severe impact on work performance.
+Despite laws in place to prevent harassment, every year, tens of thousands of sexual harassment charges are filed with the Equal Employment Opportunity Commission (EEOC) and various state agencies, including the California Department of Fair Employment and Housing.

 • Offering employment benefits in exchange for sexual favors